 Common Causes of Knee Pain.

-It can be said that most knee pain causes fall into four main categories: tendon tear or inflammation (bursitis or tendinitis), instability, wear & tear or fracture.
+It can be said that most causes of knee pain fall into four main categories: tendon tear or inflammation (bursitis or tendinitis), instability, wear & tear or fracture.

 1. Knee Bursitis